About

 Alison Lawler-Dean is a Toronto-based marketing and communications executive.

 With diverse marketing, communications and digital expertise developed from working for groundbreaking companies in growth and transformation mode including Canada’s largest national retailer, a hyper-growth CPG start-up, and an extremely savvy, entrepreneurial charity.
-Her professional background started in editorial, evolving into communications, digital and social/content marketing, and now into 360-fully integrated brand-building MarComm strategy to help businesses thrive and grow.
+Her professional background started in editorial, evolving into communications, digital and social/content marketing, and now into 360-fully integrated brand-building MarComm and operational strategy to help businesses thrive and grow.

 Leadership Experience

-As VP Marketing + Communications at premium, eco water brand Flow Alkaline Spring Water, from 2017 to 2019 Alison oversaw marketing activities for the start-up CPG brand embarking on global retail and DTC expansion.
+As VP Marketing + Communications at premium, eco water brand Flow Alkaline Spring Water, Alison oversaw marketing activities for the start-up CPG brand embarking on global retail and DTC expansion.
 Alison led an international team to execute consumer, trade, field and digital marketing.
 She also helped drive direct-to-consumer e-commerce revenue, grow the brand into top three in the Natural Channel in the US, and launch in the UK.

-From 2014 to 2017, Alison was responsible for overhauling the marketing, brand and digital strategy for an award-winning Canadian charity, Rethink Breast Cancer.
+Alison was responsible for overhauling the marketing, brand and digital strategy for an award-winning Canadian charity, Rethink Breast Cancer.
 During her time at Rethink, she helped launch innovative awareness, support and fundraising programs like the Clio and Cannes Lion award-winning Give-A-Care.
 Alison still proudly sits on the Rethink Board of Directors.

 Early Career